SCAI-BIO/PDataViewer/backend/README.md

 ## Usage

 ### Starting the Backend Locally

-You can access the backend functionalities by accessing the provided REST API. <br>
+You can access the backend functionalities by accessing the provided REST API.

 Run the Backend API on port 5000:

 ```bash